 A typical day at camp begins with everyone getting ready for breakfast, followed by morning exercises, worship, Bible lessons, and arts and crafts.
 After lunch, activities vary daily such as bowling, swimming, a presentation at JEMS Family Camp, a carnival, and Special Camp field games.
 After dinner, we have a time of worship followed by a special evening activity and cabin time.
 After the campers go to bed, staff enjoy worship and a brief devotional time, staff meeting, and fellowship.
+Note that this year (2023), due to COVID-19 precautions, Special Camp will be staying on-campus all week and will not be going off-site; afternoon activities will therefore be modified to accommodate this hopefully-temporary 2023 restriction.

 All of these events and activities add up to a fun-filled and meaningful program geared specifically for individuals with developmental disabilities.
 Special Camp is a place where they can come to learn, fellowship, worship, and grow in the Lord.